DerpfaceMarcell/DerpfaceMarcell/README.md

 - 👋 Hi, I’m @DerpfaceMarcell
-- 👀 I’m interested in a career change from Outsystems to data related fields in IT
+- 👀 I’m interested in a career change from Outsystems to other programming language in IT
-- 🌱 I’m currently learning Data analysis in Dicoding
+- 🌱 I’m currently learning as a fullstack web developer at Binar Academy
 - 📫 How to reach me http://www.linkedin.com/in/agnes-marcella-66b39417a/

 <!---